-Selecting a Major in the College of Business Administration
+Selecting a Major in the College of Business

 Figuring out what you want to do with your one precious life is a challenging task.
 There are many possibilities and sorting through them is a daunting task.
 Many business school students come to us with “fuzzy goals” and hope to narrow their choices as they go through their college years.
 The problem with this approach is that a late change in your area of study can greatly delay your time to graduation and leave you with gaps in your experience and skill sets as you leave college and enter the marketplace.

-- Complete the General Education Program
+- Completion of the General Education Program

-- Complete the Gordon Rule requirements
+- Completion of the Gordon Rule requirements

 - MAC 1105 College Algebra

 - ECO 2013 Macroeconomics

 - QMB 3003 Quantitative Business Tools I, or (STA 2023 Statistics and MAC 2233 Concepts of Calculus)

 - Completion of the Primary Business Core at UCF or an AACSB accredited institution.
 The Primary Core includes the following five courses: